-Proposals for the development of farming businesses, arboriculture enterprises or small holdings will be supported, providing they do not create an unacceptable impact on highway safety or have a material detrimental effect on the surrounding environment, landscape or historic buildings.
+Proposals for the development of farming businesses, arboriculture enterprises or small holdings will be supported, providing they can be shown to be viable and of benefit to the local economy and the wellbeing of the parish, and that they do not create an unacceptable impact on highway safety or have a material detrimental effect on the surrounding environment, landscape or historic buildings.

 6.3.2 We will encourage and support local small-scale businesses, but the rural nature of the village should be respected.
-For the purposes of this Plan 'small-scale' should be taken as being Micro-enterprises, i.e. business with up to nine employees.
+For the purposes of this Plan 'small-scale' should be taken as being Microenterprises, i.e. business with up to nine employees.